starrman777/my-website/README.md

 Make Changes to the pages in this repo

-Publish this changes at the Command line
+Publish these changes at the Command line

     mkdocs gh-deploy --config-file ../my-website/mkdocs.yml --remote-branch master